crmlatte/tp/docs/UserGuide.md

 * `list f/progress fv/50 s/name o/des`<br>
   Displays students with progress ≤ 50, sorted by name in descending order.

-### Editing a person : `edit`
+### Editing a student : `edit`

-Edits an existing person in the address book.
+Edits an existing student in the student list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [c/CLASS] [s/STUDENTID] [g/GITHUB][t/TAG]…​ [pr/PROGRESS]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com`<br>
-    Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+    Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` <br>
-    Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+    Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating students by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`